-This site is devoted to sharing what I have been learning about women’s health and ways in which I have incorporated this knowledge into my daily life.
-The aim is to keep it simple, holistic, informative, honest, encouraging and practical.
+This site is devoted to sharing what I am learning about women’s health and spiritual formation, incorporating this knowledge into my daily life.
+The aim is to keep it simple, informative, honest, encouraging, and practical.

-You will pick up fairly quickly that my worldview is that with a Juedo-Christian outlook.
-I am thoroughly convinced that the Gospel is the best and most inclusive news the world could ever receive.
-It is out of this worldview that a passion for stewardship of the body, flows.
+You will pick up fairly quickly that my worldview is that with a Judeo-Christian outlook.
+I’m convinced that the Gospel is the best and most inclusive news the world could ever receive.
+Out of this worldview, a curiosity for stewardship of the body and attentiveness to soul formation flows.

 A woman’s health is her total well-being.
 Coming into a peaceful state of health has been an ongoing journey for me, as I am sure for many of you.
-How we choose to steward our health as women can either increase or decrease of peace in our lives.
+How we choose to physically, mentally, and spiritually steward our health as women can either increase or decrease peace in our lives.
 That difference is profound.

-In English, the word “peace” conjures up a passive picture, one showing an absence of any disturbances or hostilities, or a personality free from internal and external strife.
+In English, the word “peace” conjures up a passive picture, showing an absence of any disturbances or hostilities or a personality free from internal and external strife.
 This is not humanly possible.

-However, the Hebrew (and biblical) concept of peace is larger than that and means “to be complete” or “to be sound.”
-Wholeness.
-In the midst of anything and everything.
-Calmness.
-A holy simplicity of mind.
-An attentiveness to one’s wonderfully created physical body and a diligence in self-care in order to not merely survive, but thrive.
+However, the Hebrew (and biblical) concept of peace is more significant than that and means “to be complete” or “to be sound.”
+Wholeness, amid anything and everything; calmness; a holy simplicity of mind.
+Yes, attentiveness to one’s wonderfully created physical body and diligence in self-care not merely to survive but thrive.

-May the information gathered into this small space serve you well and give practical inspiration to help you live in greater health, both in body and soul.
+May the information gathered into this small space serve you well and give the inspiration to help you live in more excellent health, both in body and soul.

 Be richly blessed, precious women!